About HDC

 Get to know

-The Northland’s largest mental health and recovery services provider, 80 years and counting.
+HDC, the Northland’s largest mental health and recovery services provider for the last 80 years (and counting).

-HDC was established in 1938 as a private, non-profit community mental health center to support people experiencing mental health challenges throughout the Northland.
-More than 80 years later, HDC continues this mission daily.
+The Human Development Center was established in 1938 as a private, non-profit community mental health center.
+The idea was to support people experiencing mental health challenges throughout northern Minnesota.
+More than 80 years later, we continue this mission daily.

-Since inception, HDC has expanded its services to better meet the needs of its communities.
-HDC is now the largest community mental health center in Northern Minnesota, providing comprehensive integrated mental health and addiction services to all ages across Carlton, Lake, and St. Louis counties in Minnesota and Douglas County, Wisconsin.
+Since HDC’s inception, we have expanded our services to better meet the needs of our communities.
+HDC is now the largest community mental health center in northern Minnesota.
+We provide comprehensive integrated mental health and addiction services to people of all ages across Carlton, Lake, and St. Louis counties in Minnesota and Douglas County, Wisconsin.

 HDC’s mission is to foster hope, resilience, and recovery by providing integrated, culturally respectful mental health and addiction services.